janethkim/pokemon_janethki/GameDesignDoc.md

   kill you if you run into them.
   1. At certain parts, a [Chansey] (Images/chansey.png) will come out and lay eggs, which you can run into to find out objects inside
-  1. From the egg, you could get a floating [Mew] (Images/Mew.gif) that will accompany for a little while. it forms a forcefield that makes the user essentially invincible.
+  1. From the egg, you could get a floating [Mew] (Images/Mew.gif) that will accompany the user for a little while.
+It forms a forcefield that makes the user essentially invincible.

 ## User Interaction
 The user will use the mouse to start the game and pause the game, but most of the gameplay